rodrigogs/time-machine/README.md

             - %variable%: an environnement variable (e.g. %AppData%)
             - ~: the home directory (linux)

-        "local-history.absolute": // Save absolute or relative path in local-history.path
+        "time-machine.absolute": // Save absolute or relative path in time-machine.path
-            true:  (absolute) // <local-history.path>/.history/<absolutePath>
+            true:  (absolute) // <time-machine.path>/.history/<absolutePath>
-            false: (relative) // (default) <local-history.path>/.history/<workspaceFolder.basename>/<relativePath>
+            false: (relative) // (default) <time-machine.path>/.history/<workspaceFolder.basename>/<relativePath>

-        "local-history.enabled":
+        "time-machine.enabled":
             0: Never     // Possibillity to disabled the extension for some project
-            1: Always    // (default) Save also single file with no workspaceFolder ("local-history.path" must be defined)
+            1: Always    // (default) Save also single file with no workspaceFolder ("time-machine.path" must be defined)
             2: Workspace // Save only files within workspaceFolder

-        "local-history.exclude": // Files or folders to not save
+        "time-machine.exclude": // Files or folders to not save
             // (default) ['**/.history/**', '**/.vscode**', '**/node_modules/**', '**/typings/**', '**/out/**']

-        "local-history.treeLocation": // Specify a location for tree view explorer (default): // Show tree in Explorer item
+        "time-machine.treeLocation": // Specify a location for tree view explorer (default): // Show tree in Explorer item
             localHistory:       // Show tree in a special active bar item

 ## Commands

-    local-history.showAll // Show all history available to select (limited with maxDisplay settings) local-history.showCurrent // Show current version (if history version is active) local-history.compareToCurrent // compare current version with another version in history local-history.compareToActive // compare active file with another version in history local-history.compareToPrevious // compare a version in history with its previous version
+    time-machine.showAll // Show all history available to select (limited with maxDisplay settings) time-machine.showCurrent // Show current version (if history version is active) time-machine.compareToCurrent // compare current version with another version in history time-machine.compareToActive // compare active file with another version in history time-machine.compareToPrevious // compare a version in history with its previous version

 ## Note
 When .history folder is stored in workspace, you can add a "files.exclude".
 This hides .history folder and avoids some issues. (e.g. csproj extension)<BR>
-Thanks to @pabloarista (issue [#13](https://github.com/zabel-xyz/local-history/issues/13))
+Thanks to @pabloarista (issue [#13](https://github.com/rodrigogs/time-machine/issues/13))